 Is Bitcoin legal?

-Bitcoin is currently legal in North America, as well as many other places around the world.
+Bitcoin is currently legal in both the United States and Canada, as well as over 100 other countries around the world.
 However, since it’s such a radical new idea, specific regulations regarding it are often changing.
 Some countries have passed legislation that restricts or outright criminalizes its use or trade.

 There are a number of concerns surrounding Bitcoin as an alternative money system, such as: